matn7/CS-Notes/src/main/java/basic_java/hearts/GENERICS.md

 - In example T must extends Number and implement Comparable<T> which should fit all "normal" built in number implementations like Integer and BigDecimal but doesn't fit the more exotic ones like Striped64.
-- Since multiple inheritance is not allowed, you can use at most one class as bound and it must be the first listed.
+- :star: Since multiple inheritance is not allowed, you can use at most one class as bound and it must be the first listed.
-For example <T extends Comparable<T> & Number> is not allowed because Comparable is an interface, and not a class.
+For example `<T extends Comparable<T> & Number>` is not allowed because Comparable is an interface, and not a class.

 ### Benefits of Generic class and interface